rachelwho/Sparse-CCA/README.md

 # Sparse-CCA

-This repository contains the python implementation of the [Minimax Quasi-Bayesian estimation in sparse canonical correlation analysis via a Rayleigh quotient function](https://arxiv.org/pdf/2010.08627.pdf) by Qiuyun Zhu and Yves Atchade.
+This repository contains the python implementation and appendices of the [Minimax Quasi-Bayesian estimation in sparse canonical correlation analysis via a Rayleigh quotient function](https://arxiv.org/pdf/2010.08627.pdf) by Qiuyun Zhu and Yves Atchade.

 Please cite our paper if you find this code useful in your research.